2015 Asheville Tri Club Board

 Kit entered her first triathlon at the tender age of 20, in attempt to impress a boy (true story).
 Since then, she has competed in over 100 triathlons, firmly establishing herself as a tri dork.
 After a crazy year of long-distance success in 2013, including an 8th placed finish at Beach2Battleship and being crowned “Princess Reaper,” Kit is taking a bit of an “easy” year of racing, hopefully including a couple of races at the beach.

-This is Kit’s first year on the Asheville Tri Club board.
+This is Kit’s 2nd year on the Asheville Tri Club board.
 As membership coordinator, she’ll be the first to welcome new members to our club.She’s also in charge of the monthly newsletter, so send exciting tri news her way.

-Lizzie Sager, Grand Prix Commissioner
+Josh Wexler, Grand Prix Commissioner

 Ben & Susan Rickert, Social Coordinators